 Activity Management Plans (AMPs) are prepared by road controlling authorities (RCAs), with the state highway sector preparing a State Highway Asset Management Plan to provide details of their networks, levels of service, proposed maintenance and renewal programmes, and any new improvements proposed.

 Each RCA seeking funding from the NLTF for maintenance, renewal, or improvement projects on their networks has the opportunity to provide key outtakes from the AMPs they have prepared to support the funding requests included in this RLTP.

-The information contained in Appendix 7 has been provided directly by the RCAs as a summary of the key focus for their funding applications.
+the key focus for their funding applications.
 This provides the opportunity to directly contribute to RLTP content as well as greater ownership of their funding application.
 The format of each input varies depending on the source.